ozbeyahmet1/ozbeyahmet1/README.md

 I am a software developer who creates blockchain and front end applications.
 I am interested in 3d environment design as a hobby.

-I work at [Atlas Space](https://atlas.space/) as a Front End and Blockchain Developer.
+I work at [Consilience](https://www.consilience.vc/) as a Front End Developer.

 ---